 - If you make $1,000 in monthly qualifying purchases, you earn 20¢ per gallon in Fuel Credits

 Now I don’t know where you live, but I live in California (coincidentally my surf spot is right in front of the Chevron refineries in Manhattan Beach) and lately the price per gallon is hovering around $4.00.
-Using that price as an example, do the math and you will see what a rotten deal that its:
+Using that price as an example, do the math:

 - You make $1,000 in purchases to receive the 20 cent/gallons fuel credits.